"Trumpets and violins I can hear in the distance. I think theyre calling our names."

 Jimmy James, guitarist with The Lovelights / Curtis Knight & The Squires

 By the time the band's first single was released (April 1966) The Lovelights had become Curtis Knight & The Squires.
 The song chosen for the A side was "How Would You Feel", which is a cry for racial equality and in musical terms it owes a lot to Dylan's "Like A Rolling Stone" (which was later in Hendrix's own repertoire from 1966 to 1968 of course).
 Jimmy plays through a fuzz box all through this but some of his cleaner overdubbed runs here are identical to what you hear on the famous Monterey version of the Dylan song.
 He is credited as arranger for "How Would You Feel" and this was the first appearance of his name on a record!
-So it's interesting to see that here, Jimmy was for the first time exerting an artistic influence on the group in which he played.
+So it's interesting to see that here, for the first time, Jimmy was exerting an artistic influence on the group in which he played.

 The B-side, "Welcome Home", is a catchy Motown-like dance song (basically built on the riff/groove of Marvin Gaye's "Can I Get A Witness" or "Wonderful One") and features a great little solo from Jimmy and some of his fantastic rhythm playing - nobody was playing as tight as this in 1965, not even Steve Cropper (who was one of Jimmy's heroes).